changeworld/azure-docs.ja-jp/articles/cognitive-services/Labs/Conversation-Learner/quickstart.md

 ---
-title: Node.js を使用して Conversation Learner モデルを作成する方法 - Microsoft Cognitive Services | Microsoft Docs
+title: How to create a Conversation Learner model using Node.js - Microsoft Cognitive Services | Microsoft Docs
 titleSuffix: Azure
-description: Node.js を使用して Conversation Learner モデルを作成する方法について説明します。
+description: Learn how to create a Conversation Learner model using Node.js.
 services: cognitive-services
 author: v-jaswel
 manager: nolachar